Query and report on data in your Fabric lakehouse

 Teams can use SQL to explore and query data in the gold layer.
 You can analyze data in delta tables at any layer of the medallion architecture using the T-SQL language, save functions, generate views, and apply SQL security.
 You can also use the SQL analytics endpoint to connect to your lakehouse from third-party tools and applications.

-The SQL analytics endpoint in Fabric enables you to write queries, manage the semantic model, and query data using the new visual query experience.
+The SQL analytics endpoint in Fabric enables you to write queries, manage the semantic model, and query data using the visual query experience.

 Screenshot of the SQL analytics endpoint in the Fabric user interface.